 Private Island Networks Inc.

-Machine Learning (Inferencing) Daughter Board Powered by Altera Agilex 3
+Machine Learning Module Powered by Altera Agilex 3

-A summary of the design goals and issues in designing and manufacturing an Agliex 3 based daughter board for the Betsy maker board
+A summary of the design goals, issues, and work items in designing and manufacturing an Agliex 3 based daughter board for the Betsy maker board

-This article summarizes the concept for an FPGA-based machine learning / inferencing module utilizing an Altera Agilex 3 device.
+This page summarizes the concept, work items, and status for an FPGA-based machine learning / inferencing module utilizing an Altera Agilex 3 device.
 The system would initially be realized as a daughter board for the Betsy™ maker board.

 Figure 1: Machine Learning Utilizing Local PC